sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/03-appendix/02-breaking-changes.md

 ## More recent browser required

-Svelte now use Mutation Observers intead of IFrames to measure dimensions for `bind:clientWidth/clientHeight/offsetWidth/offsetHeight`.
+Svelte now use Mutation Observers instead of IFrames to measure dimensions for `bind:clientWidth/clientHeight/offsetWidth/offsetHeight`.
 It also no longer listens to the `change` event on range inputs.
 Lastly, the `legacy` option was removed (or rather, replaced with a different set of settings).

 ## Changes to compiler options